Concepts of signed graph coloring: Strong concepts for coloring signed graphs

-The most fundamental result in \cite{ModIntro} is a signed version of the famous theorem of Brooks, which states a relationship between the chromatic number of a connected graph and its maximum degree.
-The two extremal cases in the original theorem, the complete graph and the odd circuit, carry over into the version for signed graphs as the balanced signed graph and the balanced odd circuit.
-However, it is interesting that for signed graphs there is a third extremal case, the even unbalanced circuit.
+The most fundamental result in \cite{ModIntro} is a signed version of the famous theorem of Brooks, which relates the signed chromatic number to the maximum degree of a graph.
+The two extremal cases in the original theorem, the complete graphs and the odd circuits, carry over into the version for signed graphs as the balanced signed graphs and the balanced odd circuits.
+However, it is interesting that for signed graphs there is a third extremal case, the even unbalanced circuits.

-\begin{theorem}[{\cite{ModIntro}}] Let $(G,\sigma)$ be a simple connected signed graph.
+\begin{theorem}[{\cite{ModIntro}}] Let $(G,\sigma)$ be a connected signed simple graph.
 If $(G,\sigma)$ is not a balanced complete graph, a balanced odd circuit, or an unbalanced even circuit, then $\chi_\pm((G,\sigma)) \leq \Delta(G)$. \end{theorem}

-It was proved in \cite{DFS} that depth-first search and greedy coloring can be used to find a proper coloring of connected signed graphs $(G,\sigma)$ using at most $\Delta(G)$ colors, provided $(G,\sigma)$ is different from the above mentioned extremal cases.
-Another important theorem that has its pendant in unsigned graph theory is the five color theorem for signed planar graphs.
+It is proved in \cite{DFS} that depth-first search and greedy coloring can be used to find a proper coloring of connected signed graphs $(G,\sigma)$ using at most $\Delta(G)$ colors, provided $(G,\sigma)$ is different from the above mentioned extremal cases.
+Zaj{\polhk{a}}c \cite{zajc2018Short} proved a more general version of Brook's Theorem which also implies Theorem \ref{Brooks_MRS}.
+Another important theorem that has its pendant in the theory of graph coloring is the five color theorem for planar signed graphs.